Kris Keating: Background

 Keating was born in Sydney, New South Wales, Australia.
 He is the younger brother of Burleigh Bears player Matt Keating.

 Keating attended Westfields Sports High School, and in 2005 played for the Australian Schoolboys team.

 Career

 After the sudden departure of Brett Finch in early April 2009, Keating was rushed into the starting side for the Parramatta Eels, playing the role of stand-off.
-Due to his small stature and quick acceleration, opposition defenders hade trouble tackling him, and he successfully broke the defensive line on numerous occasions during his first-grade NRL career.
+Due to his small stature and quick acceleration, opposition defenders had trouble tackling him, and he successfully broke the defensive line on numerous occasions during his first-grade NRL career.
 He broke his jaw in Round 10 in 2009 against the Manly-Warringah Sea Eagles and couldn't make a comeback in the same season.